 There are many different symptoms of Parkinson's and not everyone will experience the same ones.
-Evidence indicates that up to 60% of people with Parkinson's go on to develop symptoms of Parkinson's psychosis as their condition progresses.

-In October 2019, we announced we're partnering with researchers at King's College London to carry out a clinical trial to see whether CBD is safe and effective for treating symptoms of Parkinson's psychosis.
+Evidence shows that up to 75% of people with Parkinson's go on to develop symptoms of hallucinations or delusions as their condition progresses.
+In October 2019, we announced we're partnering with researchers at King's College London to carry out a clinical trial to see whether CBD is safe and effective for treating symptoms of hallucinations or delusions in Parkinson's.
 The first stage of the study, a six-week pilot to find the ideal dosage of oral CBD capsules, is now complete.

-In 2023, the second stage of the trial was announced, involving 120 people with Parkinson's-related psychosis taking part in a 12-week, double-blind, placebo-controlled study - the gold standard for testing new treatments.
+In 2023, the second stage of the trial started recruitment, involving 120 people with Parkinson's who experience problems with these symptoms taking part in a 12-week, double-blind, placebo-controlled study - the gold standard for testing new treatments.